cnr-isti-vclab/PyMeshLab/README.md

 ms.noisy_isosurface(resolution=128)
 ```

-You can find all the names and parameters of the filters in the [List of Filters](https://pymeshlab.readthedocs.io/en/latest/filter_list.html) page of the documentaiton.
+You can find all the names and parameters of the filters in the [List of Filters](https://pymeshlab.readthedocs.io/en/latest/filter_list.html) page of the documentation.

 To run the tests:
 ```